Hedy Lamar in the film The Conspirators, 1943

 Here is a link to a short video that gives insight to Hedy Lamarr's involvement during World War II and how the people around her would not accept her for being pretty and smart.

 Here is a link to a short video that talks about feminism in Hollywood.
 Hedy Lamarr, being "one of the most glamorous stars show business has ever produced" and "one of the most beautiful women in the world", was judged and belittled by her face.
-This short video discusses how people dismissed her desire to do something important with her life and wanting to make her mark in the world, leaving her to be limited to just being a pretty face in Hollywood, and nothing more.
+This short video discusses how people dismissed her desire to do something important with her life, instead leaving her limited to being the prettiest face in Hollywood.

 Link here for more information about Hedy Lamarr's communication patent!